agile-students-fall2025/1-project-proposal-undefined/README.md

 Users can save filters for reuse and add stocks to a personal watchlist.

-Users are notified (by email) and in there notifications (under profile) a week before, and the day of there saved stock has an earnings call.
+(Optional) Users are notified (by email) and in there notifications (under profile) a week before, and the day of there saved stock has an earnings call.

 (Optional) Users can chat with a bot to ask, “What does EPS mean?” or "Is a higher PE ratio better" and receive clear, beginner-friendly explanations.